vitay/deeprl/document.md

 ## Simulation environments

-Standard RL environments are needed to better compare the performance of RL algoritms.
+Standard RL environments are needed to better compare the performance of RL algorithms.
 Below is a list of the most popular ones.

-* OpenAI Gym <https://gym.openai.com>: a standard toolkit for comparing RL algorithms provided by the OpenAI fundation.
+* OpenAI Gym <https://gym.openai.com>: a standard toolkit for comparing RL algorithms provided by the OpenAI foundation.
 It provides many environments, from the classical toy problems in RL (GridWorld, pole-balancing) to more advanced problems (Mujoco simulated robots, Atari games, Minecraft...).
 The main advantage is the simplicity of the interface: the user only needs to select which task he wants to solve, and a simple for loop allows to perform actions and observe their consequences:

 ```python
 import gym